 III.
 Membership and Voting

-The Faculty consists of the President of the University, the Chancellor and the Provost Vice-Chancellor for Academic Affairs of the Urbana-Champaign campus, the Dean of the School, and those members of the academic staff of the School with the rank or title of professor, associate professor, assistant professor, or instructor or lecturer who are tenured or receiving probationary credit toward tenure and have an appointment of 50% or more in the School.
+The Faculty consists of the President of the University, the Chancellor and the Vice-Chancellor for Academic Affairs and Provost of the Urbana-Champaign campus, the Dean of the School, and those members of the academic staff of the School with the rank or title of professor, associate professor, or assistant professor who are tenured or receiving probationary credit toward tenure and have an appointment of 50% or more in the School.
 Other administrative staff, including Associate and Assistant Deans of the School, are members of the Faculty only if they also hold faculty appointments.

-The Executive Committee may in exceptional circumstances request faculty approval of annual appointments of other individuals as specified in Article II, Section 3, a2 of the University of Illinois Statutes.
-Full-time research professors and full-time lecturers (at any rank) who are not tenured or receiving probationary credit toward tenure also have a vote as members of the faculty.
-Members of the academic staff with the rank or title in the School of emeritus, visiting, affiliate or adjunct shall have voice but not vote at the meetings of the Faculty.
+As specified in Article II, Section 3, a2 of the University of Illinois Statutes, full-time academic staff who have the rank or title of professor, associate professor, or assistant professor modified by the terms "research" or "teaching" who are not tenured or receiving probationary credit toward tenure also have a vote as members of the faculty.
+Members of the academic staff with the rank or title in the School of lecturer, emeritus, visiting, affiliate or adjunct shall have voice but not vote at the meetings of the Faculty.
 Associate and Assistant Deans of the School who do not hold faculty appointments shall have voice but not vote at meetings of the Faculty.
 The master's, CAS, and doctoral students shall each nominate one of their number to represent that group at Faculty meetings.

 All members of the Faculty (as defined above) shall have voting privileges at meetings of the Faculty.

 All student representatives and non-Faculty members of the administrative staff shall have voice but not vote at meetings of the faculty.

 For purposes of voting, quorum shall be defined as 60% of the faculty with vote, as defined in III.A